cheng-yeh/eslab/README.md

 * This folder contains the needed component and directory of noble.
 #### central_acc
 * central.js
 > The central will first scan for BLE service.
-Once find any, it will stop scan and discover all the characteristics of the service.
-If there's no characteristics missed, ... ..
+Once find any, it will stop scan and connect to it.
+After check the uid of the service and characteristics(the uid of both ave been recorded in this file in advance, in order not to connect to wrong services).
+If there's no characteristics missed, the central will